UrbsLab/scikit-RARE/README.md

 3. Final bin evaluation and summary of top bins

 ## Installation
-We can easily install skikit-rare using the following command:
+We can easily install scikit-rare using the following command:
 ```
 pip install scikit-rare
 ```